 Understanding ESD Precautions for Safe Hardware Handling

 When handling hardware, it's essential to take necessary precautions to prevent damage from electrostatic discharge (ESD).
-ESD can occur when two objects with different electrical charges come into contact, resulting in a sudden flow of electricity that can damage sensitive components.
-This can happen when a person touches a component without proper grounding, or when a component is placed on a surface that is not ESD-safe.
+ESD can occur when two objects with different electrical potentials come into contact, resulting in a sudden flow of electricity.
+This can cause damage to sensitive electronic components, leading to malfunction or complete failure.
+To ensure safe hardware handling, it's crucial to understand the risks associated with ESD and take measures to mitigate them.

 Conclusion